rearc-data/analytics-quest/README.md

 ##### Task

 San Francisco is one of the most popular tourist destinations in the United States, attracting millions of visitors every year.
 Airbnb has become a popular choice for travelers seeking affordable and unique accommodations in the city.
-In this project, we will ask you to utilize the below tables, explore Airbnb rentals in San Francisco, and attempt to answer the following questions:
+In this project, we ask you to utilize the above tables, explore Airbnb rentals in San Francisco, and attempt to answer the following questions:

 1) What factors are most strongly associated with the price of an Airbnb rental in San Francisco?
 2) What neighborhoods in San Francisco have the highest demand for Airbnb rentals?